cypress-io/cypress/docs/source/api/commands/screenshot.md

 Taking a screenshot is an asynchronous action that takes around `100ms` to complete.
 By the time the screenshot is taken, it's possible something in your application may have changed.
 It's important to realize that the screenshot may not reflect 100% of what your application looked like when the command was issued.

-For example - say a command we wrote times out: {% url '`cy.get('#element')`' get %}.
+For example - say a command we wrote times out: {% url "`cy.get('#element')`" get %}.
 This causes your test to fail.
 Cypress then takes a screenshot when the test fails, but it's possible something in your application changed within the `100ms` timeframe.
 Hypothetically your app could render the element you were searching for.
 When this happens the screenshot may provide confusing results.
 It's unlikely, but theoretically possible.

-Another potential problem to be aware of is that our own Reporter's UI is using `react` under the hood and thus renders asynchronously.
-It's possible you can see screenshots of errors before the renderer has updated and displayed the error.
-This is also why we take a video - to show you the complete failure.
+Another potential problem to be aware of is that our own Reporter's UI is using `react` under the hood and only rendering asynchronously during an animation frame.
+It's possible you will see screenshots taken before our Reporter has rendered.
+This means you may not see the **error displayed** in the screenshot.
+But this is also why we take a video - to show you the complete failure.

-It's possible for us to synchronize taking a screenshot with our renderer, but it may be the screenshot is delayed and thus may not accurately reflect what your application looked like when the failure occurred.
+It's possible for us to synchronize taking a screenshot with our renderer, but it would delay taking the screenshot.
+The trade off here is that adding an artificial delay would mean then there's a greater chance your own application's state is not accurate.

+{% open_an_issue %} if you'd like us to add support for synchronizing the screenshot with our Reporter.

 # Rules